joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/OdN0OnO.png)

-* **If you are using a windows pc you will already have RDP.
+* **If you are using a windows pc you'll already have RDP.
 If you're a Mac user you can download RDP for Mac here.** [Click Here](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)

 * **Download the RDP file and open it once it's done.
-It'll ask you for the PC that you are connecting to and that's where you want to paste your public IP Address.
+It'll ask you for the Ip Address of the PC that you're connecting to and that's where you want to paste your public IP Address.
 Type in the Administrative username and password that you created when you set up the VM.**

 ![Alt Text](https://i.imgur.com/W8EemPm.png)